Characteristic classes as complete obstructions: The plus-cohomology groups of a principal bundle

-Note that the proofs of (1), (2) and (4) are straightforward from previous results.
+We can now prove the proposition.
+Note that the proofs of (1), (2) and (4) follow from previous results.
 However, there is no elementary proof of (3).
 We here give two arguments, but they both use results that will appear later in the paper.